Try the App

 Use tools like Countdown2K

 Structured apps and programs can complement home learning with age-appropriate activities across all developmental domains.
-The Countdown2K app offers 13 interactive games specifically designed around the five developmental domains discussed above, giving parents a research-aligned way to track progress and identify areas that need more attention.
+The Countdown2K app offers 13 interactive games — spanning more than 100 activities — specifically designed around the developmental domains discussed above, giving parents a research-aligned way to track progress and identify areas that need more attention.

 Looking Ahead

-The ECLS-K:2024 study is currently following the kindergarten class of 2023-24 through third grade, promising new insights into post-pandemic readiness patterns and effective interventions.
+The ECLS-K:2024 study is currently following the kindergarten class of 2023-24 through fifth grade, promising new insights into post-pandemic readiness patterns and effective interventions.

 Understanding these readiness factors empowers families to take meaningful action during the critical early years.
 Every child deserves to start kindergarten with the skills and confidence to succeed.